 When it comes to children’s products, the CPSC has even stricter guidelines.
 The requirements for importing children’s clothing in general, and sleepwear specifically, cover not only the textile but also attachments like buttons and zippers.

-To import children’s clothing, the General Wearing Apparel Standard must be certified by a 3rd party lab test approved by the CPSC.
 If the clothing is being marketed as children’s sleepwear, the fabric used must be able to self-extinguish after being removed from a small fire or heat source.
 Fabrics don’t have to be fire retardant, but pretty close.

 As with adult clothing, there are exceptions, but these should be consulted over with someone experienced in clothing imports.